Key cross border infrastructure projects

 The Commission submits the list of projects to the European Parliament and to the Council.
 These institutions have 2 months to oppose the list, or they may ask for an extension of 2 months to finalise their position.
 If neither the Parliament nor the Council rejects the list, it enters into force.
 The Parliament and the Council cannot request amendments to the PCI list.

 In April 2020, the Commission published the technical document for the 4th PCI list, which provides a technical description of all its 149 projects (100 electricity transmission and storage, 6 smart grid deployment, 32 gas, 6 oil and 5 cross-border carbon dioxide networks), information on promotes and commissioning dates.
+The PCI process is ongoing with a view to assess and select candidate projects for the 5th PCI list expected by end of 2021.

 - 2019 Consultation on the list of candidate PCI for oil